Supporting the girls

 As a boarding school, we understand the relationship between the academic work the girls do and their broader lives and wellbeing.
 Our sensitive and integrated pastoral system ensures that every girl is supported in all aspects of her life, including her work, friendships, health and personal development.
 Every girl has a tutor, who helps her to manage the balance of her life and collaborates with her on her individual Curriculum and Pastoral Map.
 She has regular contact with her Head of House, who shares oversight with the tutor.
 Senior girls volunteer as buddies for younger girls in individual subjects, meeting them every week to help with general skills or specific pieces of work.

-Holiday work is not set in Years 7 to 9; in Year 10 and the Lower Sixth it is kept to a minimum, and tailored to the needs of the individual girl.
-In public exam years, the workload across a girl’s subjects is carefully monitored so as to be manageable, and allow time for holiday and rest.
+Holiday work is not set in Years 7 to 9; in Year 10 it is kept to a minimum, and tailored to the needs of the individual girl.
+In Years 11 to Upper Sixth, the workload across a girl’s subjects is carefully monitored so as to be manageable, and allow time for holiday and rest.
 Our Study Policy allows girls at least two evenings to complete work set, which makes it much easier for them to manage their academic and other activities without stress.

 The junior and senior libraries contain a wide range of reference materials for all subjects, and are open from 7:30am until 10:00pm every day, including weekends.
 They also have an extensive range of online material, including resources such as JStor, Student BMJ, Oxford Dictionaries, Magazine Online Archive and access to the English and Media Centre publications.
 All pupils and staff have access to the St Mary’s library app which helps them with resource searches and recommendations for reading.
 Library staff are available to guide and supervise, and several senior members of staff have their offices in the library area, including the Sixth Form Year Coordinators and the Director of Sixth Form.
 The senior library includes the Atrium, a spacious and well-lit social area where girls can meet up together or with staff to chat over coffee.